ashishg1/homework/README.md

 Once executed the scripts will create stack for CodeBuild.
 Pull the branch from GitHub and then compile/build and produce artifacts that will then be placed under an s3 bucket.
 The script will then move on to create an Elastic Beanstalk environment under the application you created earlier.
 All settings are configurable in the ebs cloudformation template.
+The deployment takes place as load balanced Docker containers in EC2 using t1.micro instances that are not in any specific VPC.
 Once deployed the script will print out the url for the application that can be used to directly access the application.
 To delete the stacks please run similar deleteEnv and deleteApplication scripts with same projectName.
 And the stacks will be fully and automatically removed.